Contact and location:

 Who seeks therapy?

-People use counselling for many reasons.
+People use counselling and psychotherapy for many reasons.
 Some clients seek counselling as a treatment for clinical conditions, such as acute depression, addiction, phobias, or eating disorders, whilst others use counselling as a means to cope with life's challenges, like bereavement, work stress, separation or emotional trauma.
 Yet others seek counselling as a way of improving their lives and gaining greater stability and emotional well being.

 What can I expect from therapy?

 Sessions and the course of therapy overall will always be tailored to the individual client's needs, and the content of therapy sessions may therefore vary greatly from client to client.
 You might want to regard the sessions as your own time and space that can be used either to alleviate an immediate crisis or to resolve ongoing underlying issues.
 Either way, you do not need to arrive at your sessions with a specific agenda of what you would like to cover.